viniciusgusmao/omnistack-week-edition-11.0/README.md

 **Attention**

-In order to communicate the mobile app with localhost server, you will need to modify the IP address at the file:
+In order to communicate the mobile app with localhost server, you will need to modify the IP address at the file *src/services/api.js*:
 ```js
 import axios from 'axios';